geo-c/crimemapping/README.md

 # Crime Mapping
+This is a web application that visualizes linked open data, retrieved from the [UK Police Data Website] (https://data.police.uk) and the [London Data Store] (https://data.london.gov.uk/).
+Please follow the instructions in the HTML (under 'About') for available features.

 ## Run Local
 To run the application locally, clone the library and setup Python Simple HTTP Server.